Code-Institute-Submissions/ci-milestone1/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- Contact form is currently a dummy (requires javascript or alternative)
+- Contact form is currently a dummy (not linked to a backend)

 - A merchandising page.
 Most bands have some form of online shop to sell albums and band merch.
+- A page with a calender that lists the band's gigs would be a good future feature.

 ## Technologies Used